pmndrs/koota/packages/publish/README.md

 ### Query modifiers

 Modifiers are used to filter query results enabling powerful patterns.
-All modifiers can mixed together.
+All modifiers can be mixed together.

 #### Not